 What Are Chargeback Fees?

-When a cardholder contacts their bank to dispute and reverse a credit card payment, this process is known as a chargeback.
-Unlike a standard refund initiated by the merchant, a chargeback is a forced refund, and it almost always comes with additional costs.
-These can include:
+A chargeback occurs when a cardholder contacts their bank to dispute and reverse a credit card payment.
+Unlike a standard refund initiated by the merchant, a chargeback is a forced reversal, and it often comes with additional financial consequences.
+These may include:

-• The loss of the original transaction amount (if the dispute is upheld)
+- The loss of the original transaction amount, if the dispute is resolved in the cardholder’s favour

-• Operational time spent investigating and responding to the claim
+- Operational costs, such as the time and resources spent gathering evidence and responding to the claim

-Even if the merchant wins the dispute, the chargeback fee is often non-refundable.
+Even if the merchant successfully contests the dispute, the chargeback fee is typically non-refundable.

 Why Chargebacks Matter – And How to Keep Them Under Control